orthecreedence/hustle/README.md

 you familiar with the beanstalkd protocol, this should all make sense.
 Either way, this will describe how to effectively use Hustle.

+It's important to note: time-to-run (`ttr`) and job delaying are not yet implemented.

 - [Queue item format](#queue-item-format)
 - [Hustle class](#hustle)
 - [Hustle.open](#open)